|An Introduction to

 Combined rectangular + long round notch

 NOTE: In the 'C' configuration tablet the left-hand rectangular notch is NOT part of the normal configuration.
-The small circular hole seen at the top of each picture was also not part of any configuration, but provided probably to enable the signalman to remove the tablet from the drawer of the instrument.
+The 'A' 'B' and 'C' tablets are SR No 6 ETT, the 'D' tablet is GWR No 7 ETT.
+The small circular hole seen at the top of each tablet was not part of any configuration, but provided probably to enable the signalman to remove the tablet from the drawer of the instrument.